mmistakes/minimal-mistakes/_posts/2023-08-29-grpc-in-scala-with-fs2grpc-and-scalapb.md

 RPC stands for Remote Procedure Call, it's a client-server communication protocol where one program can request a service on a different address that may be on the same or different system connected by a network.
 It enables users to work with remote procedures as if they were local.

-In this article we will cover `gRPC` which is a modern Open Source RPC framework designed by Google that uses `protocol buffers` for data serialization and `HTTP/2` as a transport layer. `gRPC` is language independent therefore it's possible for a client written in one language to communication with a server written in another.
+In this article we will cover `gRPC` which is a modern Open Source RPC framework designed by Google that uses `Protocol Buffers` for data serialization and `HTTP/2` as a transport layer. `gRPC` is language independent therefore it's possible for a client written in one language to communication with a server written in another.

-At the time of writitng this article, `gRPC` officially supports 11 programming languages including Python, Java, Kotlin, and C++ to mention a few.
-Scala is not officially supported at the moment however the `ScalaPB` library provides a good wrapper around the official `gRPC Java` implementation and it provides an easy API that enables translation of Protocol Buffers to Scala case classes with support for Scala3, Scala.js, and Java Interoperability.
+At the time of writing this article, `gRPC` officially supports 11 programming languages which include Python, Java, Kotlin, and C++ to mention but a few.
+Scala is not officially supported at the moment however the `ScalaPB` library provides a good wrapper around the official `gRPC Java` implementation, it provides an easy API that enables translation of `Protocol Buffers` to Scala case classes with support for Scala3, Scala.js, and Java Interoperability.

-One of the main use cases for `gRPC` is communication between internal microservices, in this tutorial, we'll simulate communication with an order service using `gRPC` to process streams of orders from an e-commerce platform.
+One of the main use cases for `gRPC` is communication between internal microservices.
+In the following sections, we'll create a `gRPC` server and client that will process streams of orders sent from an online store.
+We'll also learn how to write a `.proto` file which we'll use to generate necessary case classes and `traits` using the `Fs2Grpc` library and finally dig into `Scalapb` to generate custom types for our application.

 ## 2. Setting Up.